Scottish Premiership 2022/23: Kris Boyd and Andy Walker's league predictions for the new top-flight season

-The start of the 2022/23 Scottish Premiership season is just around the corner and Sky Sports pundits Kris Boyd and Andy Walker have predicted where each side will finish.
+The 2022/23 Scottish Premiership season is underway and just before it all kicked-off Sky Sports pundits Kris Boyd and Andy Walker predicted where each side will finish...

 Andy Walker: 4th